simonlindstedt/realFakeNews/README.md

 ## About this project

-This is the current result of our first assignment at YRGO.
+This is the result of our first assignment at YRGO.
 This list might be changed later if i decide to keep adding to this project.

 ## Current feature list